miningplanet/but-x/README.md

 #### Hardware

 The hardware system requirements depend on the data processed and stored and the type of deployment(s).
-For a single chain deployment with a small blockchain or testnet with tip up to 100.000 blocks, the following is considered as minimum requirements.
+For a single chain deployment, the following is considered as minimum requirements.

 - 2 CPU core or more
-- 2 GB or more of RAM
+- 4 GB or more of RAM
-- 10 GB disk space
+- 20 GB disk space

 #### Software